Back to main

 How to Make Research a Part of Your Non-Dues Revenue Strategy

-Diversifying revenue streams and maximize their revenue-generating potential is more critical for associations than ever before.
+Diversifying revenue streams and maximizing their revenue-generating potential is more critical for associations than ever before.
 Fortunately, associations can transform research into non-dues revenue by creating a comprehensive strategy for data monetization.

 What Is Non-Dues Revenue?

-Non-dues revenue refers to any revenue your association generates that is not generated from member dues.
-Non-dues revenue typically is generated from two sources.
-The first is from suppliers, vendors, and advertisers.
-Stakeholders in these groups typically partner with associations in order to reach a community group or industry.
-The second source of non-due revenue is through fees for services or information such as webinars, books, certifications, branded content, subscriptions, and research.
+2. Fees for Services or Information: This includes webinars, books, certifications, branded content, subscriptions, and research.
 By marrying the latter two (research and subscriptions), it is possible to create sustainable profitability for your association that depends less on member retention—and can even enhance it.

 How to Leverage Research for Profit

-Though some not-for-profits have viewed research programs as too expensive for their budget, they can provide an excellent investment opportunity for long-term revenue generation when executed properly.
+Though some nonprofits have viewed research programs as too expensive for their budget, they can provide an excellent investment opportunity for long-term revenue generation.

-The key is selecting a revenue-generating funding model, whereby your association does not absorb the program costs, but generates revenue through annual subscriptions and customized research fees.
-Under such a model, your association develops a profitable industry market report program that produces a consistent revenue stream, while also providing crucial market data and business intelligence for members.
+The key is selecting a revenue-generating funding model whereby your association does not absorb the program costs but generates revenue through annual subscriptions and customized research fees.
+Under such a model, your association develops a profitable industry market report program that produces a consistent revenue stream while providing members with crucial market data and business intelligence.
 By providing research, your association can extend its value proposition and deliver critical decision-making information to current, prospective, and even lapsed members.

 Keys to Successful Data Monetization